pascallaliberte/customcharts.dev/src/index.md

 ### Some fine print

 There are industries I won't serve.
 I won't serve the adult content industry.
 I won't serve the cryptocurrency/NFT industry either.
 Black market?
 No. If I decide I can't work for your industry, you'll get refunded and I stop the work.
+I might be using LLMs (AIs) but won't share your data with the LLM without your consent.

 Also, I won't sign an NDA or a non-compete for my work in this by-the-week service.